ppitonak/richrates/readme.md

 ## Undeploy the Archive

-1. Make sure you have started the JBoss Server as described above.
+1. Make sure you have started the WildFly as described above.
 2. Open a command line and navigate to the root directory of application.
 3. When you are finished testing, type this command to undeploy the archive: